cfpb/hmda-platform/docs/v2/api/filers-api.md

 * `/filers/<filing year>/<lei>/msaMds`

-   * `GET` - Returns all MsaMds for the specificed filer
+   * `GET` - Returns all MsaMds for the specified filer

 Example response: